-Sealers act like a shield to prevent stains from entering the granite in the first place.
+Sealers act as a shield to prevent stains from entering the granite in the first place.

-Granite should be sealed before it is put into use.
+A point often overlooked is granite should be sealed before it's put into use.
 This doesn't mean the day it is installed.

 Granite sealers should be applied to the polished surfaces of the granite when there's very little airborne dust.